 In 2006, A Good Measure Foundation was founded by Xponance’s predecessor company FIS Group to support individuals and organizations that educate youth and work to improve the lives of impoverished or marginalized women and children.
 Our focus is to provide community servicing opportunities for Xponance® employees, in addition to ﬁnancially supporting initiatives that are consistent with our mission.

-In 2019 we partnered with Philadelphia Youth Basketball (PYB), to empower young people throughout the Philadelphia region to reach their potential as students, athletes, and positive leaders.
+Since 2019, we have partnered with Philadelphia Youth Basketball (PYB), to empower young people throughout the Philadelphia region to reach their potential as students, athletes, and positive leaders.
 The program currently supports PYB’s Collegiate Summer Camp Series (CSCS) which is a seven-week immersive summer camp for students in grades 4 through 7.

 Through the CSCS programs at Temple University and La Salle University, we were able to engage the students in a conversation about ﬁnancial literacy and to introduce them to concepts such as banking, investing, and stocks.